32-bit ASN – 32-bit Autonomous System Numbers

 NRO – Number Resource Organization

-The NRO is made up of the five Regional Internet Registries (RIRs), with the CEOs of each RIR forming its Executive Council (EC).
+The Number Resource Organization (NRO) was established in 2003 as a coordinating body for the world’s five Regional Internet Registries (RIRs).
+The CEOs of each RIR form the NRO Executive Council (EC).
 Its main roles are to protect the unallocated number resource pool, to promote and protect the bottom-up policy development process, and to act as a focal point for Internet community input into the RIR system.
+See also: ASO.

 NRO NC – Number Resource Organization (NRO) Number Council